PROBLEMS WITH ACCESS TO MEDICAL HELP

 Reaching my patients in the forest can be a challenging task, and at times it feels like a guerrilla operation.
 Typically, we walk through the forest, and it is important to assess the type of forest we will encounter - whether it is a swamp, alder forest, or a dry forest that will allow for easier access.
 However, the forest and its conditions change depending on the season and weather, and what we thought would be a straightforward route can turn out to be challenging.
 Sometimes, we expect a difficult path, but find the forest dry and pleasant to traverse, almost like a picnic.
 Other times, we can cover only 200 meters in an hour, an unimaginable feat in a city setting.
 Such journeys leave us bruised, we arrive tired, and it is just the beginning of our work.

 What's bothering me?
 That I never know if I'll make it to that group or not.
 Of course, this job is also physically tiring for me because I have to carry a very heavy backpack that contains all my medical supplies, as well as other items that the group might need, such as water and clothes.
 So the backpack is just heavy.
 Additionally, I am tired of knowing that this situation will never be resolved.
-Our government is known to be right-wing and totally against helping those refugees, criminalizing our activities and the migration situation at this border.
+Our government is known to be right-wing and totally against helping those refugees, penalizing our activities and the migration situation at this border.
 This is of course also with the consent of the European Union.
 Even if the government in our country changes to a more neutral one, there will never be a situation where these people can ask for asylum in a normal way and receive it in accordance with the law, under human conditions.
 This situation will not be resolved.
 This road has been opened, and it will continue like this.

 Photo below: The Bialowieza Forest, March 9, 2023